 2 c. sparkling apple cider or other sparking drink

-Sour or heavy cream to garnish
+Sour cream, heavy cream, or tofutti sour cream to garnish (optional)

 Simmer the cherries, blueberries, jam, sugar, water, and allspice berries together for about 20 minutes over medium heat until the liquid is red and flavored.
 Combine the cornstarch and a tablespoon of water.
 Stir in to the hot liquid.
 Set aside until cool enough to touch, stir again so it doesn't get clumpy, and chill until cold.